La Révolution française (film)

-La Révolution française is a two-part 1989 historical film co-produced by France, Germany, Italy, the United Kingdom and Canada for the 200th anniversary of the French Revolution.
+La Révolution française is a two-part 1989 historical drama co-produced by France, Germany, Italy and Canada for the 200th anniversary of the French Revolution.
 The full film runs at 360 minutes, but the edited-for-television version is slightly longer.
-It purports to tell a faithful and neutral story of the Revolution, from the calling of the Estates-General to the death of Maximilien de Robespierre.
+It purports to tell a faithful and neutral story of the Revolution, from the calling of the Estates-General to the fall of Maximilien Robespierre.
 The film had a large budget (FRF 300 million) and boasted an international cast.
 It was shot in French, German and English.